Gloria Estefan: The world needs to put pressure on Cuba - Local News 8

 “Everyone was in the streets,” one resident, who did not want to be named, told CNN.
 “They have gone six days with only 12 hours of power each day.
 That was one of the things that blew this up.”

+On Wednesday night, the Cuban government announced it would lift restrictions on travelers bringing in food, medicine and hygiene products.
+Custom duties on these products will not need to be paid, and the relaxed measures will stay in place for the rest of the year.

-In a nationally televised address later on Sunday, President Díaz-Canel blamed US trade sanctions for the communist-run island’s economic woes.
+Díaz-Canel had previously blamed US trade sanctions for the communist-run island’s economic woes in a nationally televised address, and urged his supporters to physically confront the protesters.

-Díaz-Canel also urged his supporters to physically confront the protestors.
-“The order to combat has been given,” he said at the end of his appearance, “Revolutionaries need to be on the streets.”
+“The order to combat has been given,” he said at the end of his appearance on Sunday.
+“Revolutionaries need to be on the streets.”

+He denied police had used excessive force — but days later, acknowledged the government needed to do more outreach and improve conditions in poor neighborhoods that had been rocked by the protests.
+He said he didn’t know the exact figure, but estimated “tens of people” had been injured in the protests.

+The government also held a meeting on Sunday to discuss the protests, according to state media.
+It was attended by high-ranking members including former President and Communist Party head Raul Castro, the brother of former President Fidel Castro.

 Journalist detained

-Note: Correction: An image that accompanied some earlier versions of this article showed pro-government supporters but was used to describe anti-government protests.
-The image has been replaced.